min2ha/ukwa-site/content/target/30268/index.en.md

   "subject": null
 }

-# Spirit of Moray Book Festival - The Moray Council

 Homepage of Spirit of Moray Book Festival, celebrating Scottish culture, writing, publishing and illustration, promoting reading and encouraging debate.